adityakanu/DC-Motor-Speed-Controller/README.md

 ## Demo

-[Insert a brief description of the demo here.
-You can also include images or videos to showcase the project in action.]
+[Will upload the demo of the project on youtube soon]

 ## Circuit Diagram